 A group from the Sunday Noon Meeting meets for brunch every Sunday at 11:00 at Tacqueria Tepatitlan, 5545 SW Freeway, Chimney Rock exit on the northbound feeder.
 Superb inner Mexican cuisine and usually stimulating conversation preceding a stimulating meeting.
 All are welcome.

 AND TODAY’S LEADER IS. . .

-- Margaret D. .chair of the Thursday Noon Meeting has asked Andy G. to lead this Thursday.
+- Margaret D. chair of the Thursday Noon Meeting has asked Arch A. to lead this Thursday.

-- Alice G. is chairing The Friday Two Dollar Meeting that meets at 12:15 and has asked Margaret D. to lead the meeting this Friday.
+- The Friday Two Dollar Meeting that meets at 12:15 is being chaired by Alice G. this month and she has announced that Pat P. will lead the meeting this Friday.

-- Rick W. and Lynn L. continue to hold down the Blankety-Blank It’s Tuesday Noon Meeting.
+- Rick W. and Lynn L. will continue to hold down the Blankety-Blank It’s Tuesday Noon Meeting.

-- At the helm of the Wednesday noon Where-U-At Group is Robert P. who has asked Mark W. to lead.
+- The Wednesday Where-U-At Group is being manned by Robert P. and he has asked Davasha S. to lead.

 MOUTH OF THE SOUTH